tuxnoob/tuxnoob.com/_posts/2025-04-15-AWS-ECS-Cost-Optimization-Migrate-Fargate-to-EC2.md

 - Don't forget to remove fargate as capacity provider or you can add in terraform line with value `default_capacity_provider_use_fargate = false`.
 - In part `kmsKeyId = "arn:aws:kms:{fill your aws region}:xxxxxxxx:key/xxxxxxx-4bb9-xxxxx-xxxxx-xxxxxx"` and `iam_instance_profile_arn = "arn:aws:iam::xxxxxxx:instance-profile/XXXXX` change your existing kms key and iam instance profile.
 If you don't have iam instance profile, set to true in value `create_iam_instance_profile = false` in terraform code that can create new iam instance profile.
-- After implementation use AutoScaling group in AWS ECS, i still have one problem when the task deployed into AWS EC2 under AutoSCaling group, the EC2 is not full filled with the maximum task instead launch new EC2 instance.
-For example the instance type is m5.xlarge, the maximum task is 20 after enabled vpc trunking, but the task is only 10 then launch new EC2 instance.
-I still find the solution for this problem.

 Thanks for reading!